jdxlabs/ckad-exs/README.md

 ## Exercices to work for the CKAD certification

-Here are the note I took about the CKAD Exercises proposed by Dimitris-Ilias Gkanatsios here :
+The repository contains the note I took about the CKAD Exercises proposed by Dimitris-Ilias Gkanatsios here :
 https://github.com/dgkanatsios/CKAD-exercises